Shrines of Paralysis

-Shrines of Paralysis is the fifth studio album by New Zealand death metal band Ulcerate.
+Shrines of Paralysis is the fifth studio album by New Zealand technical death metal band Ulcerate.
 The album was released on October 28, 2016, through Relapse Records.
 The album was officially announced on June 27, 2016, with the band confirming that they would be touring North America in support of the album in late 2016 with Phobocosm and Zhrine, including a show at the Saint Vitus bar in New York City.
 On August 23, 2016, the release date for the album was confirmed for October 28, 2016 and the band began streaming the album's first single, 'Extinguished Light'.
 On its release, the album received positive reviews from music critics, and later featured on a number of end-of-year lists.

 Musical style and writing

 Jamie Saint Merat has explained that the album title represents and represents the species’ apathy and inabilities in dealing with self-imposed catastrophe until it’s beyond the point of reconciliation.
 In general, the lyrics speak of mankind’s arrogance and narcissism, and failure to respect our irrelevance in the broadest possible sense.
 The artwork ties in with this inextricably and provides a visual metaphor of the sonic content of the album."
 The band altered their approach to songwriting, recording and production in comparison to previous albums, with Merat explaining that "In terms of melody, it feels like now is the time for us to pull back from dissonance twenty-four-seven and really start making more melodic music".
 In his review of the album, music critic John D. Buchanan noted that the album's style was broadly in line with the band's 2008 album Everything Is Fire, but with slight variations, nuances and improvements.
 He described the album's style as "Sheets and shards of incredibly abrasive, harsh, dissonant guitar work pile up over a pummeling onslaught of drums and grinding bass, and vocalist/lyricist Paul Kelland roars like a wounded animal.
 Creating a palpable aura of fear, dread, and despair, it's like a black hole that sucks all the light out of the room."
 He also noted that "This is not just noise, by any means: there is both melody and harmony here, and, while dissonant, the music has, at times, its own strange beauty.
 There are hints of both classical and jazz influence, and the gloomy, gothic pall of classic doom metal."